richmahn/en_tn/isa/front/intro.md

 #### Outline of the Book of Isaiah ####

-1. Rebuke of Judah and promised restoration (1–5)
+1. Yahweh judges his people but gives them hope (chapters 1–12)
-1. Destruction promised for many empires (6–23)
+1. Isaiah prophesies against many nations (13–23)
 1. Universal judgment and promise of redemption (24–27)
 1. Accusation of the chosen people of Yahweh (28–31)
 1. Promised restoration of the line of kings descended from David (32–33)